krizanact/PHP-beginner-project-/README.md

 ## Introduction

 This is my first real project(student project) and is worked with mysql (outdated) extension.
-Project code isn't  the cleanest but it contains pretty much actions and full functionallity(CRUD).
+Project code isn't  really clear but it contains pretty much actions and full functionallity(CRUD).

 ## Theme